-Variable E is the result of a jurisdictional analysis of legal rules and practices, other than those covered by variables A and B, which indicate anticipated compliance with CTC, including those relating to aircraft repossession, enforcement of contractually agreed remedies and dispute resolution provisions, and strict application of commercial laws newly introduced into that jurisdiction.
+Variable E is the result of a jurisdictional analysis of legal rules and practices, other than those covered by variables A, B and F, which are suggestive of whether gap-filling measures and interpretive techniques are expected to comply with CTC, including indicators of legal protectionism, strict enforcement of contractual terms, strict enforcement of new commercial laws, and repossession inside and outside of insolvency.
 Variable E scores are adjusted in increments of 0.5.

-Variable E is calculated by first averaging the proposed sub-indicator scores from questionnaire responses (See Data Sources).
-The five sub-indicators are: (1) legal protectionism; (2) strict enforcement of contractual terms; (3) strict enforcement of new commercial laws; (4) expected timing for repossession within the aviation industry (or analogous equipment lease/finance industries, such as in shipping) outside of insolvency; and (5) expected timing for repossession within the aviation industry (or analogous equipment lease/finance industries, such as in shipping) inside of insolvency.
-Legal protectionism is further sub-divided into law and practice surrounding (i) foreign governing law clauses; (ii) exclusive jurisdiction of foreign courts; (iii) recognition and enforcement of foreign arbitral awards.
-Local counsel are requested, on a consensus basis, to propose a score for each sub-indicator and to provide leading court decisions that support their recommendation.
+Variable E is calculated by first averaging the proposed sub-indicator scores from questionnaire responses (See DATA SOURCES).
+The five sub-indicators are: (1) legal protectionism; (2) strict enforcement of contractual terms; (3) strict enforcement of new commercial laws; (4) expected timing for repossession of aircraft (or analogous equipment, such as rail or shipping) outside of insolvency; and (5) expected timing for repossession of aircraft (or analogous equipment, such as rail or shipping) inside of insolvency.
+Legal protectionism is further sub-divided into law and practice surrounding (i) foreign governing law clauses; (ii) exclusive jurisdiction of foreign courts; (iii) recognition and enforcement of foreign court judgements; and (iv) recognition and enforcement of foreign arbitral awards.
+Local counsel, on a consensus basis, propose a score for each sub-indicator and to provide leading court decisions that support their recommendation.